Top Tips for Dog Owners

 - Wait 10 minutes after your mail has arrived to let your pet back into your hallway.
 Keep everything as calm and low-key as possible.

-- If your dog likes to attack your mail, consider installing a wire letter box behind the door to protect your post and the postman’s or postwoman’s fingers.
+- If your dog likes to attack your mail, consider installing a wire letter receptacle.
+It will protect your post, and your postman’s or postwoman’s fingers

 - If it’s not practical for you to keep your dog away from a postman or postwoman delivering your mail, please consider fitting a secure mailbox on the edge of your property.